DatavenueLiveObjects/LiveObjectsHelperForVideoTutorials/External Connector/links.md

-# LiveObjectsHelper
+# Live Objects Helper / External Connector

-- Software Name : Live Objects Helper
+- Software Name : Live Objects Helper / External Connector
 - Version: 1.0
 - SPDX-FileCopyrightText: Copyright (c) 2020 Orange Business Services
 - SPDX-License-Identifier: BSD-3-Clause
 - This software is distributed under the BSD-3-Clause, the text of which is available at https://opensource.org/licenses/BSD-3-Clause or see the "LICENCE" file for more details.
-- Software description: Various resources to help using Orange Live Objects
+- Software description: Resources to help using Orange Live Objects External-Connector mode

 ## Related links
 - MQTT-Spy Special patched version for portable and proxy support: https://github.com/olivm-fr/paho.mqtt-spy/releases